MikeWoodward/CRV-MP3/README.md

 Here's an example of how to use the software.
 * Install FFMPEG and LAME (you may need to install the LAME MP3 engine).
-* Check the crv-mp3 file and make sure the constants FFMPEG2 and LAME point to the correct folder on your system (they are correctly set up for OSX).
+* Check the crv-mp3 file and make sure the constants FFMPEG2 and LAME point to the correct folder on your system (they're correctly set up for OSX).
 * Create an Original folder in the same folder as the crv-mp3.py file.
 * Copy your MP3 and M4A files to the Original folder.
 Here's an example of some albums on my machine: